 - Waiver Down: If you are automatically charged as an adult, you have the right to ask the adult court to send the case to juvenile court.
 Even if you are tried as an adult, you may still ask the court to send you to juvenile court for rehabilitative care instead of imposing an adult sentence.
 If you are 16 or 17 years old and charged with murder, you are not eligible for waiver down.
 Read the Law: MD Code Courts & Jud.
 Proc. § 3-8A-03

-The judge considers the following factors when deciding whether to allow a waiver up or down:
+The judge considers the following factors when deciding whether to waive you up or down: